Instant Pot Whole Chicken (with gravy!)

 - Use the Pressure Cook/Manual setting and set the cook time on high pressure for 13 minutes per pound.
 A 4 pound frozen chicken will need to pressure cook for 52 minutes, a 4.5 pound chicken will cook for 59 minutes, and a 5 pound chicken will cook for 65 minutes.

 - After the cook time ends, allow the pot to naturally release for 15 minutes.
-Quick release any remaining pressure and, once the pin has dropped, open the lid.
+Then quick release any remaining pressure and, once the pin has dropped, open the lid.

-- Use an instant read thermometer to check that the temperature of the chicken has reached at least 165 degrees F at the thickest part of the leg, not touching the bone.
+- Use an instant read thermometer to check that the temperature of the chicken has reached at least 165° F at the thickest part of the leg, not touching the bone.

 - If desired, brown the chicken under the broiler for 4-5 minutes to brown the skin.